 Harry McWatters founded Sumac Ridge Estate Winery, BC’s first estate winery in 1980 and See Ya Later Ranch Estate winery in 1995.
 After selling to Vincor Canada in 2000, he remained President of Sumac Ridge and See Ya Later Ranch and was a Vice President of Vincor Canada until he “retired” in 2008.
 He then established the Vintage Consulting Group, launched TIME Estate Winery and the McWatters Collection and co-developed ENCORE Vineyards Ltd. Harry is the founding chair of the BC Wine Institute, VQA Canada, the BC Wine Information Society, and the BC Hospitality Foundation.
 In 2003 Harry received the prestigious Order of British Columbia for his services to the BC wine industry.

-Norman Gladstone entered the import agency business with his own company, Gladstone and Company Wine Imports, after having worked overseas in the beer industry with Whitbread.
+Norman Gladstone entered the import agency business with his own company, Gladstone and Company Wine Imports, after having worked in the beer industry in Canada, South Africa, Australia and England.
 Fifteen years later he partnered with International Cellars, where he remained until his retirement.
 He was the Import Vintners & Spirits Association (IVSA) president for several terms and spearheaded the long running IVSA/BCLDB baseball tournaments.
-Known as a man of many words, Norman has been a mentor and mediator to many people in the industry.
+Known as a man of many written words, Norman has been a mentor and mediator to many people in the industry.

 Howard Soon has been a trailblazer in the wine business for 35 years beginning with Andres Wines, then Calona Vineyards, and now as head winemaker at Sandhill.
 Howard was the first BC winemaker to release a series of single vineyard designated wines, the first to produce a Super Tuscan blend, and the first to receive Red, White and Winery of the Year at the Canadian Wine Awards in 2009.